 Cognition.
 It’s a word we hear all the time.
 However, exactly what is cognition and how big of a role does it play in our lives?

 In short, cognition is our ability to process information, and cognitive thinking plays a hugely (hugely) important role in our lives.
-However, the actual reality of cognition is much more grand and perplexing than we can rightfully express in words (nonetheless a single sentence).
+However, the actual reality of cognition is much grander and more perplexing than we can rightfully express in words (nonetheless a single sentence).

 In this article, though, we will do our best to explain exactly what cognition is and the various cognitive skills we get to improve over time.